Problems on infinite sumset configurations in the integers and beyond: Introduction

 \subsubsection{Acknowledgements}

 We are grateful to the organizers of \textit{Nilpotent structures in topological dynamics, ergodic theory and combinatorics} at IMPAN Mathematical Research and Conference Center, of the \textit{Zurich Dynamics Conference} at the University of Zurich, and of \textit{Pointwise Ergodic Theory \& Connections} at King's College London, from whose hospitality and support we have benefited while preparing this manuscript.
 Part of this work was done while JM and FKR were members of IAS in Princeton and we thank the institute for the hospitality and acknowledge National Science Foundation grant DMS-1926686.
 Part of this work was done while JM, FKR and DR participated in an ICMS Research in Groups program, and we thank them for their support.
-BK acknowledges support from the National Science Foundation grant DMS-2054643.
-We thank Thomas Bloom, Felipe Hern{\'a}ndez Castro, and Andrew Granville for fruitful discussions and comments on earlier drafts of this article.
+BK acknowledges support from the National Science Foundation grants DMS-2054643 and DMS-2348315.
+We thank Thomas Bloom, Felipe Hern{\'a}ndez Castro, and Andrew Granville for fruitful discussions and comments on earlier drafts of this article, and thank the referees for their many comments improving the article.